dotnet/Silk.NET/documentation/proposals/Proposal - Windowing 3.0.md

 public readonly record struct DisplayChangeEvent(Surface Surface, IDisplay Display);

 /// <summary>
+/// Contains properties pertaining to a surface changing to a different video mode.
+/// </summary>
+/// <param name="Surface">The surface changing to a different video mode.</param>
+/// <param name="VideoMode">The video mode the surface has changed to.</param>
+public readonly record struct VideoModeChangeEvent(Surface Surface, VideoMode VideoMode);

+/// <summary>
 /// Contains properties pertaining to a change in the available video modes for a display.
 /// </summary>
 /// <param name="Surface">The surface owning the display.</param>